askmeegs/build-a-platform-with-krm/3-app-dev/partC-test.md

 ![screenshot](screenshots/login-banner.png)

 Note that `Cloud Code: Run on Kubernetes` uses `skaffold dev` as the underlying command, which constantly watches your local source code for changes, and keeps building the updated services as you write more code.
-Optionally, make some changes to the login banner or add some text to the `login.html` file - you should see the `Output` in your IDE log the updated build, and if you re-navigate to the fronten external IP, you should see your changes reflected.
+Optionally, make some changes to the login banner or add some text to the `login.html` file - you should see the `Output` in your IDE log the updated build, and if you re-navigate to the frontend external IP, you should see your changes reflected.

 ### 11. Remove your test deployment from the dev cluster by